 Building Blocks for Learning

-Turnaround for Children’s Building Blocks for Learning is an example of a knowledge-building tool, tool designed to to share knowledge and build awareness, deepen understanding and inspire others to address the impact of adversity on learning and behavior.
-This framework describes how children acquire the skills and mindsets they need to succeed in school and beyond.
+Turnaround for Children’s Building Blocks for Learning is a framework for the development of skills children need for success in school and beyond.
 Each element represents a set of evidence-based skills and mindsets that have been proven by research to strongly correlate to, and even predict, academic achievement.
 The framework draws from research in multiple fields to suggest movement from lower-order to higher-order skills.
 Overall, it provides a rigorous perspective on what it means to intentionally teach the whole child – to develop the social, emotional, motivational and cognitive skills in every learner.
-Turnaround offers this framework as a contribution to a vital collaborative endeavor to deepen and transform K-12 education.